BitcoinDesign/Guide/guide/onboarding/first-use.md

 While the first two, creating or restoring a wallet, normally need to be tackled straight away, the last two can be designed to fit the flow and capability of your application.

-It is common to see onboarding flows that implores the user to do a manual backup of their recovery phrase straight away, often before they have even gotten to see the main screen of the application.
+It is common to see onboarding flows that implore the user to do a manual backup of their recovery phrase straight away, often before they have even gotten to see the main screen of the application.
 While this can make sure the user is aware of the need to backup, their motivation and ability to safely do this at that exact moment might be limited.

 Alternative approaches can be to wait and prompt the user only once there are funds in the wallet, at regular intervals, or to use an automatic cloud backup for small amounts.
-This is all up to you as the application designer to decide what works best in your users’ use case.
+It is up to you as the application designer to decide what works best in your users’ use case.

 ### Creating a wallet

-[Bitcoin wallets]({{ 'guide/glossary/#wallet' | relative_url }}) contain the “private keys” to a user’s bitcoin.
+[Bitcoin wallets]({{ 'guide/glossary/#wallet' | relative_url }}) contain the private keys to a user’s bitcoin.
 Private keys let users access bitcoin associated with those keys.
+If the user does not have a Bitcoin wallet already that they want to restore, it is necessary to create a new one.

 Like regular keys on a keychain, Bitcoin private keys can be copied.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.

-Most Bitcoin wallet applications will automatically generate users’ private keys during onboarding.
+Most Bitcoin wallet applications will automatically generate the user’s private keys during onboarding.

 <div class="center" markdown="1">